ovh/docs/pages/cloud/ovhcloud-connect/occ-howto-api/guide.en-gb.md

 > @api {GET} /ovhCloudConnect/{serviceName}/datacenter/{id}
 >

-To have datacenter name.
+to have datacenter name.

-### Layer 2
+#### Layer 2

-L2 is still the simplest because only id of the datacenter is needed:
+L2 is still the simplest because only the id of the datacenter is needed:

 > [!api]
 >